 The Walter Burke Institute for Theoretical Physics is named in honor of a longtime friend of the Division of Physics, Mathematics and Astronomy at Caltech.

-Walter Burke is a Caltech life trustee who joined the Board of Trustees in 1975.
-He and his wife, Constance, live in Connecticut.
-Burke graduated from Columbia Law School in 1948 and practiced law for four years before becoming a financial advisor to Sherman Fairchild—the inventor of the aerial camera, who also owned and chaired several businesses and was a director at IBM.
-Burke succeeded Fairchild as Chairman of the Board of the Fairchild Camera and Instrument Corporation.
+Walter Burke graduated from Columbia Law School in 1948 and practiced law for four years before becoming a financial advisor to Sherman Fairchild—the inventor of the aerial camera, who also owned and chaired several businesses and was a director at IBM.
+He succeeded Fairchild as Chairman of the Board of the Fairchild Camera and Instrument Corporation.
 He has served on the board of the Sherman Fairchild Foundation for more than 50 years, including 35 years as president.

 Over the years, the foundation has supported a pioneering postdoctoral prize fellowship program; a distinguished scholars program that brought more than 300 visitors to Caltech; a decade of annual visits by Stephen Hawking; research initiatives such as a Caltech–Cornell effort to simulate warped-spacetime phenomena; and key physical facilities including the Sherman Fairchild Library of Engineering and Applied Science and the Cahill Center for Astronomy and Astrophysics.